1972nollus/Wi-Fi-Card-Management-Tool-for-RTL8812AU/README.md

 # Wi-Fi Card Management Tool for RTL8812AU

-A Python-based GUI tool for managing wireless network interfaces, designed for penetration testing and Wi-Fi security assessments.
+A Python-based GUI test tool for managing your wireless network interfaces that are designed for penetration testing and Wi-Fi security assessments.

 ## Features